Getting started - Local

 • Under Conversation agent, select Home Assistant.

-• Under Text-to-speech, select piper.
+• Under Text-to-speech, select Piper.
 Select the language.

 • Depending on your language, you may be able to select different language variants.